YourongYe/Programming-Basics/general_OO/oo_4_principals.md

 Encapsulation is defined as wrapping up of data and information under a single unit.
 In Object Oriented Programming, Encapsulation is defined as binding together the data and the functions that manipulates them.
 It can restrict direct access to some of the object's components

+Benefit:
+avoid duplications, easy to maintain the object need not reveal all its attributes and behaviors.

 # Polymorphism
 Not always happens along with abstract class
 A base type pointer, when we use it to call a function, it can decide whether to call the base class virtual function or the